 In 2007, the European Agenda for Culture, adopted by the Commission, set out three strategic objectives, namely the promotion of cultural diversity and intercultural dialogue, the promotion of culture as a catalyst for creativity and the promotion of culture as a vital element in the Union’s international relations.
-It also introduced two tools for cooperation in the field of culture at EU level: the Open Method of Coordination (OMC)
+It also introduced two tools for cooperation in the field of culture at EU level: the Open Method of Coordination (OMC) with EU Member States and a Structured Dialogue (SD) with civil society.

 Under the OMC, experts from ministries of culture and national cultural institutions meet five to six times over a 1.5 year period to share good practice and produce policy manuals or toolkits, which are shared widely throughout Europe.
 Within this framework, EU Member States exchange information on how they design policies and funding schemes.
 This form of cooperation, referred to as the Open Method of Coordination, is used in many policy areas.